nyoungstudios/py-lambda-circleci/README.md

 # Python AWS Lambda Serverless CircleCI Template

-This is a simple template to setup a Python cron job as an AWS CloudFormation stack with a Lambda function and automatically deploy it with CircleCI.
+This is a simple template to setup a Python cron job as an AWS CloudFormation stack with a Lambda function and automatically deploy it using the Serverless framework on CircleCI.

 ## Features